talmolab/sleap/develop/_sources/guides/cli.md

   -e [EXPORT_PATH], --export_path [EXPORT_PATH]
                         Path to output directory where the frozen model will be exported to.
                         Defaults to a folder named 'exported_model'.
-  -u, --unrag UNRAG
+  -r, --ragged RAGGED
-                        Convert ragged tensors into regular tensors with NaN padding.
+                        Keep tensors ragged if present.
+If ommited, convert ragged tensors into regular tensors with NaN padding.
-                        Defaults to True.
   -n, --max_instances MAX_INSTANCES
                         Limit maximum number of instances in multi-instance models.
                         Not available for ID models.
 Defaults to None.